640 South State StreetDover, Delaware 19901

 Low copper in your blood serum

-A high level of copper in a 24-hour urine sample, or greater than 200 mg in 24 hours
+A high level of copper in a 24-hour urine sample.
+This means more than 40 mcg per day.

 Higher levels of amino acids in your urine